comtihon/mongodb-erlang/README.md

     > application:start (bson).

+The crypto application needs to be started if you plan to use authorization to mongodb-server 3+.

+    > application:start (crypto).

 The mongodb application needs be started before using (to initialize an internal ets table of counters)

 	> application:start (mongodb).